kibade/samba-ad-dc/VirtualBox-Headless-on-Debian.md

 ---
 ### Managing VMs
 + VM management is done **exclusively** as the `vboxuser` user.
-Only in the most dire circumstances should the `root` user be needed (typically to force kill a VM process that refuses to stop, which should be very rare).
+Only in the most dire circumstances should the `root` user be needed to intervene (typically to kill a VM process that refuses to terminate normally, which should be a very rare occurrence).
 + Reminder: To open a shell running as the `vboxuser` user, run the following as root:
 ```